alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 > **Note:** By default, use of the *Ethos-U* NPU is enabled in the CMake configuration.
 This can be changed by passing
 > `-DETHOS_U_NPU_ENABLED`.

+> **Note:** The performance summary produced by Vela compiler for any model are **estimates only**.
+Vela computes
+> these figures from a very simplistic approximation.
+To get accurate performance numbers for the Arm Ethos-U NPU, use
+> of FVP or FPGA platforms is recommended.

 ## Building for different Ethos-U NPU variants